Limitation is a Myth: A Journey to Achieve the Dream as a Back-End Engineer

 Learn Seriously about Cloud Computing to Make Your Dreams Come True

-Could someone with limitations in mobility have a chance of success?
-Teddy doubted his abilities when he wanted to explore the Business Management sector long ago.
+Could someone with mobility limitations have a chance of success?
+Teddy doubted his abilities long ago when he wanted to explore the Business Management sector.
 Nevertheless, finally, he found that technology was the right path to choose.
 Why so?
-There is an opportunity for him to work remotely in the future, he thought.
+He thought there was an opportunity for him to work remotely in the future.

 The role that Teddy wanted to wrestle with was Back-End Engineer.
-Undoubtedly, he took the Cloud Computing path at Bangkit that matched his needs.
+Undoubtedly, he took the cloud computing path at Bangkit, which matched his needs.
 Although he was so excited, did everything go smoothly?

 Teddy revealed that Cloud Computing is something he had just learned.
 As a result, it takes more time to understand the material.
-How did he overcome this obstacle to not fall behind his fellows at Bangkit?
+How did he overcome this obstacle to stay caught up with his fellows at Bangkit?

 "I can't stand still when I don't understand a material.
-To cope with that, I invited my Bangkit fellows on Discord to form a study group with a regular discussions agenda," Teddy said.
+To cope with that, I invited my Bangkit fellows on Discord to form a study group with a regular discussion agenda," Teddy said.

-The impact that Teddy felt was so significant as he had ahead-of-schedule learning status or exceeded the weekly target that must be completed.
+Teddy's impact was significant as he had an ahead-of-schedule learning status or exceeded the weekly target that had to be completed.
 Forbye, he never missed every session, so it affected the entirely satisfactory quiz scores.

 In addition to self-motivation, Teddy revealed that the support from his parents, who freed him to fight for something, can be transformed into a flame of passion that is difficult to extinguish.

 "My parents are chili farmers with uncertain income.
 Even so, I still had the opportunity to get an education in college.
-I feel that they are trying to give the best for me.
+They are trying to give the best for me.
 Likewise, with me through dreams that I can realize for them," Teddy shouted.

 Optimism in Stepping into a Career as a Back-End Engineer